fsaltunyuva/fsaltunyuva.github.io/_posts/2025-12-15-Ray-Tracing-Adventure.md

 ### Texture Mapping
 Texture mapping is a fundamental technique in computer graphics used to add surface detail to 3D models.
 Instead of assigning a single flat color to an object, we map a 2D image (or a procedural pattern) onto the 3D surface using UV coordinates.
 This allows us to simulate complex materials like wood, stone, or earth without increasing the geometric complexity of the mesh.
-This technique is widely used in video games because it give good looking results without requiring high processing power by keeping the geometry simple even though the textures can be very detailed.
+This technique is widely used in video games because it gives good looking results without requiring high processing power by keeping the geometry simple, even though the textures can be very detailed.

 There are two main types of texture mapping I implemented: Image Textures and Procedural Textures.
-Image textures use images like PNG to define surface colors, while procedural textures generate patterns algorithmically (like Perlin Noise for some patterns as in sphere_perlin_bump render).
+Image textures use images like PNG to define surface colors, while procedural textures generate patterns algorithmically (like Perlin Noise for some patterns, as in sphere_perlin_bump render).

-Also there are different types of texture maps that serve various purposes, Normal Maps and Bump Maps modify surface normals to simulate detail, while Diffuse and Specular Maps define how light interacts with the surface.
-These maps usually looks like this:
+Also, there are different types of texture maps that serve various purposes.
+Normal Maps and Bump Maps modify surface normals to simulate detail, while Diffuse and Specular Maps define how light interacts with the surface.
+These maps usually look like this:

 <p align="center">
     <img alt="earth normal map" src="https://github.com/user-attachments/assets/396af046-01bc-47fc-8697-1108f5d12936" />